RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 Priority scheduling is the most commonly used scheduling algorithm.
-It should be used by applications in which multiple tasks contend for CPU time or other resources and there is a need to ensure certain tasks are given priority over other tasks.
+It should be used by applications in which multiple tasks contend for CPU time or other resources, and there is a need to ensure certain tasks are given priority over other tasks.

 There are a few common methods of accomplishing the mechanics of this